xiangjun-tan/xiangjun-tan.github.io/index.md

 ## About Me

-I am a PhD student at University College London, and am interested in QIQC, HEP, and CMP.
-I am also the former president of the Research Seminar Association at UNSW, which has thousands of members.
-We hold seminars on different topics every week.
-In my spare time, I've loved football and running for many years.
+Xiangjun Tan is a PhD student at University College London in 2025, supervised by Prof. Sougato Bose.
+He is interested in QIQC and its application in HEP and CMP.
+He finished his Physics Honours degree under the supervision of Prof. Susan Coppersmith at the University of New South Wales, and the project was awarded $100,000 credits from IBM Quantum in 2024.
+He used to be a research assistant in the condensed matter theory group of Prof. Tiantian Zhang at the Institute of Theoretical Physics, Chinese Academy of Sciences (2023-2024).
+He was also the founder and the former president (2023-2024) of the Research Seminar Association at the University of New South Wales, which has thousands of student members.

 ## Research Interests